apache/trafficcontrol/docs/source/api/cdns_name_configs_routing.rst

 Response Structure
 ------------------
-:cacheGroups: A collection of cache groups.
+:cacheGroups: A collection of objects that represent :term:`Cache Groups`.

-	:coordinates: object
+	:coordinates: An object that represents the geographic location of the :term:`Cache Group`

 		:latitude:  number
 		:longitude: number